deathworlders/online/content/books/deathworlders/chapter-55-reinvention.md

 Bartlett’s eyebrows shot up. “...If so, these things must be at the absolute physical limit of processor density.”

 “Very close to it, certainly.
-Wozni didn’t want to even speculate on just how much processing power those things have, Wouldn’t even give venture a couple of orders of magnitude.
-The best he’d give was *’a lot.’”
+Wozni didn’t want to even speculate on just how much processing power those things have, Wouldn’t even venture a couple of orders of magnitude.
+The best he’d give was *’a lot.’”*

 “Helpful,” Bartlett snarked.